WHAT IS A MENTOR?

 Mentors are professionals from South Africa, France and other countries who volunteer to spend time with you and provide academic and life support and guidance.

 Sizanani is an independent mentorship programme.
-Last year (2019), we had 85 mentors looked after 106 mentees attending the Ikusasa Lethu program at St Mary’s Waverly school.
-Our team includes Valérie Hirsch (Director), Samantha Mutoredzanwa (Manager), Robyn Knowles (Ikusasa Lethu Director) and many volunteers (see: Our Team).
+Last year (2022), we had 107 mentors who mentored 137 mentees attending the Ikusasa Lethu program at St Mary’s School in Waverley.
+Our team includes Valérie Hirsch (Director), Kimberly Mkhushulwa (Manager), Robyn Knowles (Ikusasa Lethu Director) and many volunteers (see: Our Team).

 WHAT CAN I EXPECT FROM A MENTOR?